cferdinandi/adventure/content/rules.md

 ### Determining who wins a battle

 When the villain have no health points left, they're knocked out of the game.

-(*Frame this in whatever way is age-appropriate for your players.*)

 If a player loses all of their health points, they're knocked out until one of the other players can help them.
 If a player helps a teammate who has been knocked out, or does something to heal their own damage, they forfeit their attack for that turn.